 - prevent the employee from being employed or starting a business that competes with the employer during the employment or for a period of time after the employment.

-While non-compete agreements are valid in Florida pursuant to Florida Statute 542.335, for them to be enforceable against a prior employee it must be:
+While non-compete agreements are valid in Florida pursuant to Florida Statute 542.335, for them to be enforceable against an employee it must be:

 - in writing;